 Maintaining the integrity of the contest is important to us, and we do not allow any contestant to be advantaged or disadvantaged because of a relationship with one of our judges.

 We're afraid not.
-Mr Puppy UK is a community representative, and as such needs to be publicly visible.
+Mr Puppy UK is a community advocate, and as such needs to be publicly visible.
 He needs to be able to speak to the media, to speak to crowds, and to hold his own on a stage, and that's not always possible behind a hood or mask.
 That's why parts of the contest require contestants to remove their hoods and masks.
 We need to be able to see you!

 We understand that some of you have personal or professional reasons that make it impossible to be publicly identified as a human pup, or as a member of a kink and fetish community.
 We understand the need for discretion.
 You're more than welcome at our other events throughout the year, at which you can wear whatever gear you wish, and we'll always have events and outings at which being hooded or masked is possible or encouraged.
 However, we aren't able to give the title itself to a pup who is unable to show his face in public.

 Unfortunately, it sometimes occurs that an elected title holder is unable, for various reasons, to uphold the title during a title year.
 When it happens, we do something called a handover.
 We have a set of procedures and guidelines in place for this eventuality: the Mr Puppy Team meets and discusses potential alternatives, who are usually (but not always) the runners-up from the last election.
 There is no fixed order of succession, and runners-up do not automatically accede to a vacated title.
 Our priority is always to uphold the integrity of the title itself, with respect and dignity to the men holding it.